Post Traumatic Stress Disorder

 WHAT IS PTSD?

 PTSD can even develop after simply hearing details of such events on a regular basis, as can happen with emergency workers who are exposed to traumatic events every day.
 Many of us may experience a trauma at least once in our lives and spend a period of time finding ways to cope.
 But what defines PTSD is when these feelings of anxiety do not fade with time, but continue to be felt months or years after the event and may even get worse, often being triggered by something which reminds us of the event such as sudden sounds or certain smells.
-Traumatic events that can induce PTSD include acts of war, terrorism, torture, assaults, car accidents, natural disasters, domestic violence, sexual abuse etc. Front line workers in the military, firefighters, police officers, paramedics, emergency workers and psychiatric professionals are particularly susceptible to this condition.
+Traumatic events that can induce PTSD include acts of war, terrorism, torture, assaults, car accidents, natural disasters, domestic violence, sexual abuse, etc. Front line workers in the military, firefighters, police officers, paramedics, and emergency workers are particularly susceptible to this condition.

 What Causes PTSD?

-There is no one single reason why someone will develop PTSD after experiencing trauma and someone else will not.
+There is no single reason why someone will develop PTSD after experiencing trauma and someone else will not.
 Genetic and environmental factors are both believed to play a part in a predisposition for developing PTSD.
 The extreme nature of the event or series of events can also be the instigator of development of either condition.

 Someone who has previously experienced a traumatic event is thought to have a higher chance of developing PTSD, as is someone who has been exposed to trauma over a period of time (such as childhood abuse or living in a war zone).